gis-ops/prop2osm-public/README.md

-# `prop2osm` converter for TomTom & HERE
+# `prop2osm` converter for road & address data for TomTom & HERE

-CLI tool to create OSM files from a variety of proprietary street network sources, and specifically from TomTom and HERE data.
+CLI tool to create OSM files from a variety of proprietary street network & address data sources, and specifically from TomTom and HERE data.

 Converting your proprietary street data into the OSM data model has the following advantages:

 - FOSS routing engines work out-of-the-box with your custom street data (e.g. [Valhalla](https://github.com/valhalla/valhalla), [GraphHopper](https://github.com/graphhopper/graphhopper/), [OSRM](https://github.com/Project-OSRM/osrm-backend/) and others)
+- FOSS geocoding engines work out-of-the-box, such as [Pelias](https://github.com/pelias/pelias) and [Nominatim](https://github.com/osm-search/Nominatim)
 - the entire OSM software ecosystem can be used for data processing (`osmium`, `osmosis`, `osm2pgsql` etc.)
 - Storage-efficient protobuf (PBF) format to store the data which also allows for metadata tags